kanugurajesh/SnapScale/README.md

 I want to add more features and Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [contributing.md](https://github.com/rajesh604/SnapScale/blob/main/contributing.md) for ways to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to this project's [code of conduct](https://github.com/rajesh604/SnapScale/blob/main/code_of_conduct.md).

 ## Authors